rust-lang/this-week-in-rust/drafts/2015-01-12-this-week-in-rust.md

   takedown][dmca-hn].
 'Cargo' looks suspiciously like pornography. [/r/rust][dmca-reddit].
 * [How big a deal is Rust, Really][deal]?
 A: the biggest.
+* [Pre-RFC: Linear type modifier][lin].
+Requires certain types to be explicitly disposed.
+* [Using Rust 1. for video game development?][vidja].
+Some up to date info here.

 [os]: https://news.ycombinator.com/item?id=8871357
 [love]: http://news.ycombinator.com/item?id=8869572